Edgware Road Tube schemes: Edgware Road and Victoria Railway

 A bill to allow the project to go ahead was considered by the House of Commons Select committee in March 1893.
 A number of petitions were made to the committee by property owners along the proposed route of the ER&VR, concerned by the construction of a tube railway under their properties.
 The construction of the City and South London Railway (C&SLR, part of today's Northern line) had given rise to a number of problems, such as building subsidence on top of brick-built station tunnels.
 As the C&SLR was the first deep-level tube railway to be built, there were still concerns about construction and ventilation issues with this type of tunnel.
 To address these concerns, the route of the railway tunnel was moved slightly west between Marble Arch and Victoria so it would run under Hyde Park and avoid the affluent properties of Park Lane.

 Despite this, the committee was still not confident about the proposal to build another tube tunnel under London, and the bill was rejected.

 Cricklewood, Kilburn and Victoria Railway

 In 1898, the Cricklewood, Kilburn and Victoria Railway Construction Syndicate was incorporated to promote a similar project to the failed ER&VR.
-Like the NWLR, the railway would have followed the Edgware Road route beginning further north at Cricklewood.
+Like the North West London Railway (NWLR), the railway would have followed the Edgware Road route beginning further north at Cricklewood.
 The company was defeated by the passing of the NWLR's bill and the syndicate was dissolved in 1901.